-Together, these findings reinforce and extend our answers to the first two research questions: people are often interrupted by emails when in meetings, in a sizable minority of cases people are uncomfortable sharing the resultant email notifications with the people in the room (RQ1).
+emails when in meetings, in a sizable minority of cases people are uncomfortable sharing the resultant email notifications with the people in the room (RQ1).
 These levels of discomfort may depend on individual characteristics, as well as on features of the meetings and emails (RQ2).
 This, in turn, hints at the possibility of using machine learning to predict when email notifications pose an information disclosure risk.
 We examine this in the next section, and, in doing so, answer our final research question (RQ3).

-PREDICTING COMFORT LEVEL
+5 PREDICTING COMFORT LEVEL

 To further explore the problem space, we developed binary classifiers that, given an email-meeting pair, decide if the delivery of an email notification would result in an uncomfortable situation.
 In constructing these classifiers, we both: (1) gain a deeper understanding of how combinations of user, email and meeting features may contribute to one's concerns about email notifications, and (2) explore modeling decisions and requirements that can lead to context-dependent predictions accurate enough to be used to manage users' notifications in real-world settings.
-We address these goals below, with two experiments.